CISM/cism/tests/higher-order/ismip-hom/README.md

 grid spacing in order to "pass" the ISMIP-HOM tests at *most* of the wavelengths.
 In some cases these may need to be adjusted.

-If you pass `plotISMIP_HOM.py` X different sizes in combination with experiment f, which is always only run at 100 km, the f subplot will be duplicated X times in the `ismip-hom-f.png` plot.
+When multiple sizes are found by `plotISMIP_HOM.py`, and a single size is not specified, the `f` plots will be duplicated within its plot that many times.